Boat Maintenance Tips That Every Boat Owner Should Know

 Winterize Your Boat

-Just like all machines with engines, it's important to winterize your boat before it gets too cold, especially if you live up north.
-If you're in a place like Maine or Canada where the water is likely to freeze, then this is essential.
+Like all machines with engines, it's important to winterize your boat before it gets too cold, especially if you live up north.
+If you're in a place like Maine or Canada where the water is likely to freeze, this is essential.

 First, you'll need to remove the fuel from the fuel tank.
 It's not necessarily that the fuel will freeze and expand, which is possible, but rather that the old fuel could damage your engine at the start of the next season.
 It's best to get it out before the winter to be safe.